-Neurogenic shock can occur if a spinal cord injury causes nerve damage and a sudden drop in blood pressure.
-Neurogenic shock is a medical emergency, and the person will need treatment straight away.
+Neurogenic shock can occur if a spinal cord injury causes nerve damage.
+It can lead to changes in heart rate, temperature, and blood pressure.
+Symptoms include dizziness and flushed skin.
+It is a medical emergency.

 A spinal cord injury can damage the nerves that control how widely the blood vessels dilate.
 This can lead to the blood vessels dilating too much, causing a drop in blood pressure and blood flow.